Admiralty Arch: History

 The sculptural figures of Navigation (left) and Gunnery (right) at the end of the two wings were designed by the English sculptor Thomas Brock.

 Beneath the building is a warren of tunnels and chambers, including vaults which used to house the government archives.

 In 2000, the Cabinet Office moved into offices in the building, while maintaining its headquarters on Whitehall.
 It was also home to the Prime Minister's Strategy Unit and the Social Exclusion Task Force.
 In 2011, as part of the United Kingdom government austerity programme, the building became vacant and was put up for sale for a reported £75 million.
 In October 2012, the winning bidder was reported to be the Spanish real estate developer Rafael Serrano, who planned to turn the property into a luxury hotel.
 The property was sold as a 125-year lease.
+In February 2013, it was reported that Armani would operate the planned hotel.

 In August 2013, Westminster City Council granted full planning permission for the restoration and conversion of Admiralty Arch into a 100-room hotel, residences and private members' club.

 The architects Blair Associates were retained by property developer Prime Investors Capital (run by Rafael Serrano) to convert the building into a hotel, restaurant and four apartments.
 The residences went on sale in July 2016.

-In 2022, Motcomb Estates took over development of Admiralty Arch.
+In 2022, billionaire brothers David and Simon Reuben took over development of Admiralty Arch.
 The building is currently being converted into a luxury hotel under the Waldorf Astoria brand, and is scheduled to open in 2026.

 There is reputedly an underground passage connecting Admiralty Arch to 10 Downing Street.